 - Do not write questions that are not related to the job.

-The goal with this step is to write questions that will provide clear and relevant insights about the candidate as it relates to your job posting.
-Let’s take a look at some sample questions that can be used to evaluate hard skill, soft skills, and cultural fit.
+This step aims to write questions that will provide clear and relevant insights about the candidate as it relates to your job posting.
+Let's look at some sample questions that can be used to evaluate hard skills, soft skills, and cultural fit.

 Hard skill interview questions

-In this scenario, the recruiter would like to assess the candidates’ proficiencies with the CRM platform Salesforce.
-The goal is to determine if they have used the platform before, how often, and what their level of expertise would be.
+In this scenario, the recruiter would like to assess the candidates' proficiencies with the CRM platform Salesforce.
+The goal is to determine if they have used the platform before, how often, and their expertise level.

 Structured interview questions for this hard skill might look something like this:

-In combination, the answer to these questions will give the recruiter a good idea of how well each candidate will be able to use their company’s main CRM tool in their daily work.
+In combination, the answer to these questions will give the recruiter a good idea of how well each candidate can use their company's main CRM tool in their daily work.

 Soft skill interview questions

-In addition to hard skills, the recruiter would also like to evaluate the candidates’ ability to clearly and reliably communicate to team members and upper management.
-To do this, the recruiter can ask candidates a combination of questions that prompt real-life examples, or direct them to explain how they would deal with hypothetical situations.
+In addition to hard skills, the recruiter would also like to evaluate the candidates' ability to clearly and reliably communicate with team members and upper management.
+To do this, the recruiter can ask candidates a combination of questions that prompt real-life examples or direct them to explain how they would deal with hypothetical situations.

 Structured interview questions for this soft skill could look like this:

-When interviewing candidates to determine cultural fit, it’s important to remember that this can be a very subjective endeavor.
-Make sure that you don’t fall into the trap of favoring candidates with similar lifestyles and personalities to you.
+When interviewing candidates to determine cultural fit, it's important to remember that this can be a very subjective endeavor.
+Make sure you don't fall into the trap of favoring candidates with similar lifestyles and personalities.
 You should also be aware that cultural fit is not determined by one person in the company.
 Culture is, inherently, a team attribute.
 So bring your team into the conversation when crafting your interview questions.

-Structured interviewing is a great way to ensure that you stay as impartial as possible when measuring cultural fit, and focused on gathering information that is relevant to the task at hand.
-The candidate’s answers can be ranked alongside your hard and soft skills questions to provide a well-rounded view of your candidates and their likelihood to excel on the job.
+Structured interviewing is a great way to ensure that you stay as impartial as possible when measuring cultural fit and focus on gathering relevant information for the task at hand.
+The candidate's answers can be ranked alongside your hard and soft skills questions to provide a well-rounded view of your candidates and their likelihood to excel on the job.

 Structured interview questions for cultural fit could look like this:

-These questions will give you a good window into how the candidate views and values the role of the company, and the people within it.
-While it’s difficult to measure these answers objectively, you can note recurring themes and phrases that the candidate uses and compare them to your own culture statement.
+These questions will give you a good window into how the candidate views and values the role of the company and the people within it.
+While measuring these answers objectively is difficult, you can note recurring themes and phrases that the candidate uses and compare them to your own culture statement.
 If they align, then you may have a nice cultural fit.

 Step 4: Choose a rating system

-Now that you have your list of structured interview questions, you should have some ideas of how you can measure and rate your candidates’ answers to them.
+Now that you have your list of structured interview questions, you should have some ideas of how to measure and rate your candidates' answers.
 Your rating system can be anything you like.
-It can be a 5-point scale that rates answers from “very good” to “very poor” (or “high proficiency” to “low proficiency”), or it can be a simple “yes” or “no” rating for each skill.
+It can be a 5-point scale that rates answers from "very good" to "very poor" (or "high proficiency" to "low proficiency"), or it can be a simple "yes" or "no" rating for each skill.
 Or, it can be any other system you can think of evaluate and track the interview answers.

 More important than the specific rating method is that you use the exact same system to evaluate every question and every candidate.
 At the end of the interview process, you'll have a large pool of objective data to sift through that will help guide your decision for the next steps.

-One tried and test method for measuring how well candidates answer structured questions is to use interview scorecards at the core of your evaluation process.
-A scorecard should be created alongside your detailed job description before the vacancy is posted.
-This forms the basis for what will be evaluated, and how.
-You can then pass this scorecard around to your recruitment team to act as the rulebook for how every candidate should be interviewed.
+One tried and tested method for measuring how well candidates answer structured questions is to use interview scorecards at the core of your evaluation process.
+A scorecard should be created alongside your detailed job description before posting the vacancy.
+This forms the basis for what will be evaluated and how.
+You can then pass this scorecard to your recruitment team to act as the rulebook for interviewing every candidate.

 Step 5: Conduct the interviews and analyze the results

-Once you have your job description and standardize interview questions written and your rating system in place, the last step is to start talking to candidates.
-Interview your applicants in person, over the phone or through video chat, and ask every one of them the exact same questions.
-If you’d like to ask follow-ups, make sure you use the ones you wrote down at the start of the process.
-Asking off-the-cuff questions to some candidates and not others will allow bias and irrelevant information to creep into your decision making.
+Once you have your job description and standardized interview questions written and your rating system in place, the last step is to start talking to candidates.
+Interview your applicants in person, over the phone, or through video chat, and ask every one of them the exact same questions.
+If you'd like to ask follow-ups, use the ones you wrote down at the start of the process.
+Asking off-the-cuff questions to some candidates and not others will allow bias and irrelevant information to creep into your decision-making.